Philadelphia Auto Show

-The Philadelphia Auto Show, also known as the Philadelphia International Auto Show is an annual auto show held in Philadelphia, Pennsylvania at the Pennsylvania Convention Center.
+The Philadelphia Auto Show, also known as the Philadelphia International Auto Show, is an annual auto show held in Philadelphia, Pennsylvania at the Pennsylvania Convention Center.

 The show debuted in 1902.
 It is currently organized by the Auto Dealers Association of Greater Philadelphia.
 It was held in the old Philadelphia Convention Hall and Civic Center on 34th Street in University City.

 The Philadelphia Auto Show is produced by the Auto Dealers Association of Greater Philadelphia, and held annually at the Pennsylvania Convention Center in Center City, Philadelphia.
 The Auto Show has grown dramatically over the past seven years, welcoming more than 250,000 visitors each year.
 The Auto Show exit survey shows 48% of the area's new car sales are directly influenced by the show.
-The show, which fills all 700000 sqft of the Convention Center, features over 700 vehicles with a laundry list of new vehicle debuts, concepts, exotics, tuners and antique automobiles.
+The show, which uses 600000 sqft of the Convention Center, features over 700 vehicles with a laundry list of new vehicle debuts, concepts, exotics, tuners and antique automobiles.